Donors & Friends

 The Building on Faith Campaign, launched in 2008, continues.
 The campaign reflects the School’s vision of enhancing its educational service to students, increasing its capacity to serve the Catholic community and furthering our mission to serve and evangelize the poor.
 OST’s goal is to grow from a local institution to regional and national prominence in theological education and we are well on our way.

-Thanks to hundreds of donors who, believing in what we do, support our mission by generously investing in OST, more than 90 percent of our $30 million campaign goal has been achieved.
-For more than two years now, the Whitley Theological Center (WTC) and our guest residence, which were built in the first phase of the campaign, have been in use.
+Thanks to hundreds of donors who, believing in what we do, support our mission by generously investing in OST, approximately 95 percent of our $30 million campaign goal has been achieved.
+For the past three and a half years, the Whitley Theological Center (WTC) and our guest residence, which were built in the first phase of the campaign, have been in use.
 These two state-of-the-art facilities have been serving OST and the San Antonio community very well.
-Hundreds of people come to the OST campus each week for events held at the WTC, nearly 20,000 this fiscal year, many who had never been to our campus before.
-Having our guest residence’s inviting and comfortable accommodations to offer visiting faculty, continuing education speakers, out-of-town doctoral students, and special visitors has been a great blessing.
+Hundreds of people come to the OST campus each week for events held at the WTC.
+The facility was used by 26,800 people during the 2014-2015 fiscal year, many who had never been to our campus before.

 Much has been accomplished, thanks to the generous donors to the campaign.
 However, there is still work to be done, including the renovation of the Benson Theological Center and funding programs until returns on endowment investments can fully support them.